aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/styles/using-built-in-styles/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a vast collection of re-usable styles to format a cell in a spreadsheet document.
+Aspose.Cells provides a vast collection of reusable styles to format a cell in a spreadsheet document.
 We can use built-in styles in our workbook and also create custom styles.

 {{% /alert %}}